- Author: David G Telander, MD, PhD; Chief Editor: Andrew A Dahl, MD, FACS more...

-Photocoagulation uses light to coagulate tissue.
-When energy from a strong light source is absorbed by tissue and is converted into thermal energy, coagulation necrosis occurs with denaturation of cellular proteins as temperature rises above 65 degrees C.
+Photocoagulation uses light to create a thermal burn in retinal tissue.
+When energy from a strong light source is absorbed by the retinal pigment epithelium (RPE) and is converted into thermal energy, coagulation necrosis occurs with denaturation of cellular proteins as temperature rises above 65°C.

-Since the Diabetic Retinopathy Study, technology evolved from using a diffuse Xenon arc to using well-focused laser in photocoagulating retinal tissue in high risk proliferative diabetic retinopathy.
-Presently, laser retinal photocoagulation is a therapeutic option in several retinal and eye conditions.[2, 3, 4]
+Since the Diabetic Retinopathy Study (DRS), the source of light for photocoagulation has evolved from using a diffuse Xenon arc to using well-focused laser in the treatment of proliferative diabetic retinopathy.
+Presently, laser retinal photocoagulation is a therapeutic option in many retinal and eye conditions.[2, 3, 4]

-Effective retinal photocoagulation depends on how well light penetrates the ocular media on its way to the retinal tissue and how well the light is absorbed by pigment in the target tissue.
+Effective retinal photocoagulation requires an unobscured view of the retinal tissue for light to be absorbed by pigment in the target tissue.
 In retinal tissue, light is absorbed by melanin, xanthophyll or hemoglobin.
 Melanin absorbs green, yellow, red and infrared wavelengths; xanthophyll (in the macula) absorbs blue but minimally absorbs yellow or red wavelengths; hemoglobin absorbs blue, green and yellow with minimal red wavelength absorption.